Saint Andrew's is the parish church for the village of Ombersley which lies within the Worcester Diocese of the Church of England.

 A united service of Holy Communion with Hartlebury and Doverdale will be held at 11:00am.
 The service will rotate between the three churches - Doverdale, Hartlebury, Ombersley.

-The Fifth Sunday in the Month
+A Fifth Sunday in the Month

 10am - united service of Holy Communion for the 7 Parishes which will be held at one of the churches in the 7 Parishes.